Cobia, Ling, Lemon Fish

-We have a long history with deep sea fishing out of Port Canaveral for Cobia.
+We have a long history with fishing near Orlando out of Port Canaveral for Cobia.
 During the 60’s and 70’s cobia were frequently found loitering around the buoy line.
 As the years progressed and fishing pressure followed by the burgeoning Florida population, the number of cobia have thinned out.
 You can find cobia free swimming around the reefs, wrecks, and bait, they readily take to artificials and live bait.
 Cobia often follows manta rays and giant turtles with leatherbacks being their favorite.

 Sight fishing cobia is a favorite past-time.
 You will see boats with towers and platforms for sighting and casting to cobia, our deep sea fishing boats are custom made for this coastal species.
 While in search of cobia there are other species off our coast that you may encounter while deep sea fishing Port Canaveral.